 Caregiver Supports

-But serving as a caregiver may exact a heavy toll—emotionally, physically and financially—for the person assuming this role.
-The average age of a caregiver is 49, a time in many people’s lives when they are still raising a family and actively employed.
-Add the role of caregiver to the mix and many people feel unprepared and overwhelmed.
+Serving as a caregiver of an older adult, person with a disability or a relative child can exact a heavy toll—emotionally, physically and financially—for the person assuming this role.
+The average age of a caregiver for an older adult or person with a disability is 49, a time in many people’s lives when they are still raising a family and actively employed.v Almost half of grandparents raising grandchildren are age 60 and older.

 USAging Resources